ControlSystemStudio/org.csstudio.docbook/Readme.txt

 What I have not figured out:
 I always need the full path to the docbook-xsl.
 Should use a "catalog", but have not managed to do that.
+Currently refer to the local directory: install here or use symlinks.